Code-Institute-Submissions/interactive-milestone-project/README.md

 This is my Interactive Milestone Project for the Code Institute.
 Essentially I set out to create a retro styled 2D Space Invaders/Galaga-esque space shooter game, that I would enjoy playing myself.
 The idea would be to have simple and easy to understand controls, that anyone can pick up and play with.
 Anmd the Title "Inertia Override" being in reference to being fast paced movement, and the concenpt of controlling that inertia in the movement of a real life space-craft.

 ## UX
+As games can be addictive, I wanted to use darker colours which would be easier on the users eyes, particularly if the user were to spend and extended period of time playing the game.
+This was achieved using mostly muted colours in the body of the HTML page and more vibrant contrasting colours represently the player ships lasers, and enemies on screen, making them more easily indentifyable.
+In part I also wanted to experiement with a paralaxing background (continously scrolling), in order to achieve a sense of continuous space flight when the players ship is otherwise in a stationary position (so as to enhance or otherwise not ruin the fantasy).
+I thought this would also make a very good backdrop for the initial point of contact the user has when loading the page.

 ## Features